Dumas House

 Dumas House is a fourteen-storey office building constructed in Perth, Western Australia, during the 1960s.
 The building is located close to St Georges Terrace, Kings Park, and Parliament House.

 Background

-Dumas House was part of the 1955 plan to centralise all WA Government departments near the Parliament House, based on the Stephenson-Hepburn Report.
+Dumas House was part of the 1955 plan to centralise all Western Australian Government departments near the Parliament House, based on the Stephenson-Hepburn Report.
 Several such plans had been proposed since the late 1920s, but post-World War II state finances and resources were unable to support the proposals.
 Public Works Department architects G. Finn, E. Van Mens and P. Maidment won a national competition to design the five office buildings that would house the departments.
 Dumas House was completed in 1965, and was the only building constructed on the site out of the five planned.

-Originally called "Government Building", Dumas House was opened by Premier David Brand on 4 March 1966.
+Originally called Government Building, Dumas House was opened by Premier David Brand on 4 March 1966.
 Brand's speech at the opening focused on the building's importance to the state: